 The Diocese of Charleston requires that those wishing to be married give a minimum of six months notice.
 Anyone contemplating marriage at St. Benedict Parish should contact the Parish Office regarding details and specific preparation available for this sacrament.
 The parish offers pre-marriage classes periodically during the year.
-Please contact the Pastoral Associate at the office to begin the wonderful process of your marriage in the Church at 843.216.0039.
-This online booklet contains the policies and procedures observed at Saint Benedict Parish and has been prepared to assist you in planning your wedding.
-While we are confident that your wedding will be a joyful celebration and a source of pride for you and your families, it must also be an expression of faith within a ceremony appropriate for a church setting.
-It is also our hope that your preparation for the wedding (which lasts a day) will not overshadow your commitment to marriage (which lasts a lifetime).
+Please contact the Pastoral Associate at the office to begin the process of your marriage in the Church at 843.216.0039.

 Days and Times for Weddings: While weddings may take place on any day of the week except Sundays, most are celebrated on Saturday or Friday evenings.
-The availability of our church is as follows: Weedkays (anytime after 4:00 p.m.), Saturdays (until 2:00 pm last time available).
+The availability of our church is as follows: Weekdays (anytime after 4:00 p.m.), Saturdays (until 1:00 pm last time available).
 Exceptions to the above times are not possible.
-The time allotted for your wedding is roughly two hours (including gathering before the wedding, the ceremony and pictures afterwards).
+The time allotted for your wedding is roughly two hours (including gathering before the wedding, the ceremony, and pictures afterward).
 Please keep this in mind when scheduling photography.

 A WEDDING IN THE CATHOLIC CHURCH